 OMG this was delishhhhhhhhh! – Kate

-And I really love all the crunch in this Asian-inspired salad.
+I just LOVE all the crunch in this Asian-inspired salad.
 The fresh veggies are unbelievably flavorful, and they compliment each other perfectly.
 My preference with a salad like this is to use a crunchy romaine or even iceberg lettuce, because it’s holds up well to the heavy toppings and dressing.

 The main reason why shrimp is my go-to for easy Whole30 meals – they cook super quickly and are absolutely delicious!
 I usually make this dish by sautéing shrimp, but I’ve also made it with grilled shrimp too and it’s totally delicious.
 Just heat your grill to medium-hot and use a grill-safe pan or skewer the shrimp first.
 Remember that shrimp cooks very quickly, so you really only need to cook it for a few minutes total, regardless or whether you’re cooking on the stovetop or grill (make sure you turn them once).
 As soon as they’re pink and slightly opaque, you can remove them from the heat.
 In my experience, it never takes more than about 4 minutes.
 Nothing is faster than that!
 Okay, maybe opening a can of tuna is faster, but nothing cooked is faster.

-Are you planning to try this Rainbow Asian Ginger Salad with Shrimp?
-Let me know in the comments below or tag me on Instagram @cookathomemom!
+I get a thrill every time someone tells me they’ve tried my recipes, or that they’re planning to try them.
+If you make this Rainbow Asian Ginger Salad with Shrimp, please let me know in the comments below or tag me on Instagram @cookathomemom!

 Rainbow Asian Ginger Salad Bowls with Shrimp